omgnetwork/honted/docs/demo_10.md

-## Finalized events and richer sign-off transaction logic.
-Reliable replay of events
+## Signatures and encoding conformance, unissuing tokens, usage of Merkle Patricia Trees, soft-slashing

 1. Run a single node HonteD-Tendermint as usual (both apps!)
 7. in `iex`/`wscat`/shell: